 I say if you had a d--k at one point in time, you also have all the bone structure that comes with having a d--k.
 You have bigger hands, you have bigger shoulder joints.
 You're a f---ing man.
 That's a man, OK?
 I don't care if you don't have a d--k any more.

 Fighter Matt Mitrione got in on the act, telling MMA Fighting's Ariel Helwani that Fox was a "lying, sick, sociopathic, disgusting freak.
 And I mean that."

 Women's champion Ronda Rousey was equally as crude, telling The New York Post (via Bloody Elbow.com):

 She can try hormones, chop her pecker off, but it's still the same bone structure a man has.
 It's an advantage.
 I don't think it's fair.

 A year later, little has changed.
-Just last week, Rousey was in the headlines again, this time for referring to fellow fighter Cris Cyborg as "it" instead of "she."
+Just last week, Rousey was in the headlines again, this time for referring to fellow fighter Cris Cyborg, who was suspended for steroid use, as "it" instead of "she."
 If change is coming, it's on a slow train.

 MMA, it seems, is not ready for Fallon Fox.
 And that's a problem.

 Unfortunately, Fallon Fox is not ready for high-level MMA, either.
 And that eliminates the most obvious solution—let her rise to the top on merit, critics be damned.